Road Closures Due to El Portal Fire

 Only apply once for each request: If you apply twice for the same request, you will be charged a non-refundable, non-transferable processing fee for both reservations.

-Reservation changes: If space is available within the same season, you can request a change to your existing reservation's date or trailhead for no additional charge.
-If you have questions regarding your reservation, or would like to make changes to an existing reservation, please do so only by calling 209/372-0740.
+If space is available within the same season, you can request a change to your existing reservation's date or trailhead for an additional processing fee of $5.
+If you have questions regarding your reservation or would like to make changes to an existing reservation, please call 209/372-0740.
 We are unable to correspond by email or fax.
 Processing fees are non-refundable and non-transferable.

 Did You Know?